DkBattulaS/Satellite-Land-Use-Classification-with-Deep-Learning-EuroSAT-/README.md

-# Satellite-Land-Use-Classification-with-Deep-Learning-EuroSAT-
+# Satellite-Land-Use-Classification-with-Deep-Learning-EuroSAT+ ResNet18-
-# 🌍 Land Use Classification with Satellite Imagery (EuroSAT + ResNet18)

 This project demonstrates how **satellite imagery** can be leveraged for **land use / land cover classification** using deep learning.
 We apply **transfer learning with ResNet18** on the [EuroSAT dataset](https://github.com/phelber/EuroSAT), which contains Sentinel-2 satellite images across **10 classes**.

 ---

-## 🚀 Project Overview
+🚀 Project Overview
 - **Goal:** Classify satellite images into land use categories such as Residential, River, Sea/Lake, Forest, etc.
 - **Approach:** Transfer learning with ResNet18 pre-trained on ImageNet.
 - **Dataset:** EuroSAT (RGB, 27,000+ labeled images, 10 classes).